OWASP/www-chapter-maribor/index.md

 Welcome to OWASP Maribor chapter homepage.
 We are located in a beautiful town in the south-east of Slovenia.

 Our aim is to organize periodic events to share interesting topics regarding cybersecurity, application development, secure software development (SecDevOps), mobile applications, etc.

+### Upcoming Meetings

+We schedule our meetings on the [Maribor Meetup Group](https://www.meetup.com/maribor-owasp-meetup-group)

+{% include chapter_events.html group=page.meetup-group %}

+Our meetings are open to the public, and you do not need to be a member to attend.
+Please do consider [joining OWASP](https://owasp.org/membership/) if you find our community, projects, and meetings valuable, or sponsoring this chapter.

 ## Participation